 Both large and small businesses alike have been targeted by Shopify.
 No matter what the sales volume of the seller is, a plan to accommodate their needs is available.
-Before committing to any plan, though, you are highly encouraged to try the platform out with a 14-day trial.
+Before committing to any plan, though, you are highly encouraged to try the platform out with a trial.
 Doing so will allow you to gauge Shopify as a whole before you subscribe.

-The free trial is issued to people who have an interest in Shopify but aren’t ready to commit to it.
+The Shopify free trial is issued to people who have an interest in Shopify but aren’t ready to commit to it.
 Days will be subtracted from your trial period after it is activated (as opposed to after you finish developing your e-commerce store).

-Do Free Trials Come With Extensions?
+Does A Free Trial Come With Extensions?

-Many people figure the free trial period is set in stone.
+Many people figure the Shopify free trial period is set in stone.
 They worry that their trial might end before their websites have been completed.